 "His informant knew a great deal about Datura, which was a drug used in initiating ceremonies by some California groups, but had presumed by me and I think most other anthropologists to have passed out of the picture 40 or 50 years ago.
 So he found an informant who still actually knew something about this and still had used it."

 Castaneda's 1960s Paper on Datura was turned in at the end of the spring semester of 1960, well before he ever met or heard of Don Juan Matus.
-The paper included fairly academic references to the plantís four heads, their various purposes, the roots and their significance, as well as the method of preparation, cooking and rituals involved, all information that he supposedly learns later from Don Juan between August 23 and September 10, 1961 and describes in THE TEACHINGS OF DON JUAN: A Yaqui Way of Knowledge (1968).
-(A Magical Journey pp. 83-85 and 91.)
+The paper included fairly academic references to the plantís four heads, their various purposes, the roots and their significance, as well as the method of preparation, cooking and rituals involved, all information that he supposedly learns later from Don Juan between August 23 and September 10, 1961 and describes in THE TEACHINGS OF DON JUAN: A Yaqui Way of Knowledge (1968), (A Magical Journey, Chapter 14, Beginnings).

 In his book, THE TEACHINGS OF DON JUAN, published nearly eight full years AFTER he turned in his paper to Professor Meighan related to the use and rituals of Datura, Castaneda recalls from Don Juan Matus and the Nogales Bus Station Meeting, the following: